References and Context Models

 def should_handle_reference(cls, g, reference):

-return stickied_val is not None or locked_val is not None
+return lemmy_fields is not None

 FEDERATION = {

-'AUTOLOADED_CONTEXT_MODELS': [
+'EXTRA_CONTEXT_MODELS': [

 'myapp.models.LemmyContext',